TOP 10 questions when choosing an anti-fraud system

 If transaction value > $1 000 and 3 transactions with 3 different credit cards were made today from the same device ID then block the transaction

-These rules are created manually, on the basis of the company’s experience and domain experts’ knowledge.
-They require systematic monitoring of their performance and manual optimisation.
+These rules are created manually, based on the company’s experience and domain experts’ knowledge.
+They require systematic monitoring of their performance and manual optimization.

-However, the complexity of the eCommerce world as well as the volume and variety of data that needs to be analysed, makes manual configuration of rules less effective and their optimisation error-prone.
-In effect, keeping the anti-fraud system under control by a risk team becomes more expensive, and time-consuming and may severely hurt your business as it usually leads to many false positives.
+However, the sheer volume and variety of data that needs to be analyzed make manual configuration of rules less effective and error-prone.
+As a result, managing the anti-fraud system by a risk team becomes more expensive, time-consuming, and potentially detrimental to your business due to high false positives.